redrillhq/redrill/dev/README.md

 ## Outputs & data lifecycle

-Everything generated lives in the `redrill-dev-data` volume, mounted at `/work` — never in the repo, never on your host filesystem.
+Everything generated lives in the `redrill-dev-data` volume, mounted at `/work` — never in the repo, never on the host filesystem.

 - `/work/scratch/out/results.md` — the auto-filled drill report (timings, sizes, throughput, load errors, assert verdicts, discovered paths)